mas-bandwidth/netcode/STANDARD.md

 The initial state is disconnected (0).
 Negative states represent error states.
 The goal state is _connected_ (3).

-When a client wants to connect to a server, a _connect token_ is requested from the web backend.
+When a client wants to connect to a server, a _connect token_ is first requested from the web backend.

+### Sending Connection Request

 The client stores this connect token and transitions to _sending connection request_ with the first server address in the connect token.
 The client prepares to encrypt UDP packets sent to the server with the client to server key in the connect token, and decrypt UDP packets received from the server with the server to client key in the connect token.